jeanslack/Videomass/README.md

 ## News

-- October 2019 v.1.7.0: Added implementation for EBU R128 normalization and RMS-based normalization.
+- October 2019 v.1.7.0: Added EBU R128 and RMS-based audio normalizations.
+  Added support to VP8, VP9, H.265 and OPUS encoders.
 See changelog for more details.

 ## Features